Understanding Type 1 Diabetes

 Managing type 1 diabetes has both physical and emotional challenges.
 But you can do well by sticking to your medicine and glucose monitoring schedule.
 You can balance your medicine, your daily exercise, and your nutrition plan.
 Over time, these things will get easier to do.

-Ask your team about a service called diabetes self-management education and support (DSMES).
+Ask your care team about a service called diabetes self-management education and support.
 You will learn skills to help you better manage your diabetes and find support when you need it.
-This service may be given in a group setting or one-on-one with your team.
+This service may be given in a group setting or one-on-one with your care team.
+It may also be available via telehealth.